TimeDelta/learning-to-learn/README.md

 Dimensions of the latent vector that do not contribute to explaining variation in performance tend to be pruned out automatically (using techniques like Automatic Relevance Determination).
 The result is a compressed, fitness-informed search space: a smooth landscape where distances reflect meaningful differences in network capability.
 * **Convex ICNN Guidance:**
-To keep latent descent smooth without losing the heteroscedastic fitness predictor, the guide model includes an Input Convex Neural Network (ICNN) surrogate inspired by the convexity regularized latent space optimization (CR-LSO) paper ([56](#references)).
+To keep latent descent smooth without losing the heteroscedastic fitness predictor, the guide model’s fitness head itself is an Input Convex Neural Network (ICNN) inspired by the convexity-regularized latent space optimization (CR-LSO) paper ([56](#references)).
-The ICNN enforces non-negative skip weights so the latent-to-fitness surface stays convex, which is exploited in two places.
+The ICNN enforces non-negative skip weights so the latent-to-fitness surface stays convex, letting guided offspring generation follow a single, well-behaved gradient from the fitness predictor.
-Generation of guided offspring follows the ICNN gradient when refining latent codes, falling back to the MLP head if the ICNN is disabled.
-This reduces empty or duplicate decodes caused by jagged surrogate landscapes.
+This reduces empty or duplicate decodes caused by jagged surrogate landscapes and eliminates the need for a parallel MLP head.
-The ICNN head is jointly trained alongside the rest of the signals (reconstruction from decoder, KL divergence, and learned L2 log-variancefrom the heteroscedastic fitness head).
+The ICNN predictor is jointly trained alongside the other signals (reconstruction from decoder, KL divergence, and learned L2 log-variance).
 * **Cross-Species Mating via Latent Interpolation:**
 Once networks are encoded in this latent space, **any two networks** can be recombined by interpolating or randomly mixing their latent vectors and then decoding the result.
 In other words, the VAE enables **cross-species crossover**-two parent networks from entirely different niches or architectures can produce an offspring network.